-Chalet Anna is in a fantastic location in the centre of Breckenridge, just 4 blocks from Main Street & an easy walk to the shops, bars & restaurants.
-This Victorian style chalet is being completely renovated and has new fixtures & fittings and a high standard of decor & furnishings.
-Chalet Anna includes a courtesy van service to take you to & from the slopes with the catered option.
-Perfect for those who want to be experience Breckenridge's legendary nightlife.
+Chalet Anna is in a fantastic location in the centre of Breckenridge, just 4 blocks from Main Street & an easy walk to the shops, bars & restaurants and just 5 mins on the shuttle bus to the slopes.
+This Victorian style chalet has been completely renovated with new fixtures & fittings and a high standard of decor & furnishings.
+Perfect for those who want to be experience Breckenridge's nightlife & be near the skiing.

 Chalet Anna, Breckenridge amenities:

 Mountain master bedroom 1 - large luxurious double room with king bed, TV & balcony with views of the ski area.
 Ensuite bathroom with large bath tub & separate shower & luxury toiletries.